 Birthmarks are a generalized term for congenital lesions that are frequently related to abnormalities with normal blood vessels.
 Some birthmarks are not related to blood vessels, but rather abnormal pigmentation.
 Many vascular or pigmented lesions respond to laser treatment.
-Dr. Niamtu treats many of these lesions with various laser wavelenghts.
-In addition to birthmarks, aquired vascular and pigmented lesions are those that arise later in life and can frequently be treated in the same manner.
+Dr. Niamtu treats many of these lesions with various laser wavelengths.
+In addition to birthmarks, acquired vascular and pigmented lesions are those that arise later in life and can frequently be treated in the same manner.
 These include hemangiomas, venous lakes, cherry angiomas, moles, and pigmented patches.

 This video shows Dr. Niamtu treating the patient pictured above

 This patient was treated in two appointments with the Iridex 940 laser.
 Although another treatment will totally eliminate the birth mark, she is happy with the improvement at this point as she was teased about it all her life.

 The following letter and image are from a patient in the Washington, DC area.